Ahmaadsameet/NVM/backend/README.md

 NWM_SMTP_SENDER=your-sending-account@gmail.com
 ```

-The safe variable template is available in `.env.example`.
-Keep `.env`
+Keep `.env` private and never commit it.
+Docker Compose loads `.env` directly
-private and never commit it.
-Docker Compose loads `.env` directly into the
+into the backend container; the frontend container does not receive SMTP
-backend container; the frontend container does not receive SMTP settings.
+settings.

 Do not put passwords, API keys, private certificates, or service-account files
-in frontend source, `VITE_*` variables, or `.env.example`.
+in frontend source or `VITE_*` variables.
 Anything exposed to
 the Vite frontend can be downloaded by website visitors.

 Then restart the stack: